neilspell/Bootstrap/Erasmus+ Lesson.md

 ```

 **Explanation:**
-- The navbar uses Bootstrap classes for styling and responsiveness
+- The navbar uses Bootstrap classes for styling and responsiveness.
-- It collapses into a hamburger menu on smaller screens
+- It collapses into a hamburger menu on smaller screens.
-- The active page can be highlighted by adding `active` class to the corresponding nav-item
+- The active page can be highlighted by adding `active` class to the corresponding nav-item.

 ## 2. Jumbotron